singer-io/getting-started/BEST_PRACTICES.md

 The time duration covered by this metric, in seconds.
 Floating point numbers are allowed in order to provide sub-second precision.
 For a synchronous fetch operation like an HTTP GET, this would be the duration of the request.
-For a stream of records, this should be the number of seconds since the previous metric was reported, NOT the cumulative number of seconds for the entire operation.
+For a stream of records, this should be the time since the previous metric was reported, NOT the time for the entire operation.

 #### record_count